confluentinc/streaming-ops/README.md

 1. Verify secrets are available

 	`kubectl get sealedsecrets.bitnami.com`

 	`kubectl get secrets`

-	Using `jq`, you can decode that the bootstrap servers secret is properly set with:
+	Combining `kubectl`, `jq`, and `base64`, you can decode the secret file to ensure it has been properly set:

-	`kubectl get secrets/kafka-secrets -o json | jq -r '.data."kafka.bootstrap.servers"' | base64 --decode`
+	`kubectl get secrets/kafka-secrets -o json | jq -r '.data."kafka.properties"' | base64 --decode`

 1. Verify the system is deployed